josevoight/freecodecamp/HTML/css example/index.md

  - margin controls the amount of space between an element border and surrounding elements
  - if you set marginto a negative value, then the element will grow larger
  ex: margin: -15px;

+ # add different padding to each side of an element
+ -  css allows us to control the padding of all four individual sides of an element with the
+ - padding-top, padding-right, padding-bottom, and padding-left properties.